Don’t be a Victim – Know the Scams.

 Washington State Department of Financial Institutions

-Beware of increased “Phishing” events during the COVID-19 pandemic.
+Beware of “Phishing” events.
 Keep your information secure and do not share it.

 An example of how a cardholder Phishing Scam works: